-The nuts on top give that little extra decoration and crunch.
+The nuts on top give that little extra decoration and crunch but is also nostalgic and traditional to this Arab butter cookie.
 You can even make some with sprinkles for your kiddos.
-You can really have fun with these butter cookies.
+You can have fun with these butter cookies.
 I even have a variation of Ghraybeh where I made them into thumbprint cookies; you need to check that out.
 It was my modern take on this traditional classic Arabic cookie.

-These cookies are often made around Ramadan and Eid to serve to guests.
+These cookies are often made around Ramadan and Eid to serve guests.
 They stay fresh for a long period of time if sealed properly at room temperature.
-They look even more festive if you sprinkle some powdered sugar on top!
-Now, who’s giving this cookie a try??
-Below are some tips when making this cookie!
+They look even more festive if you sprinkle some powdered sugar on top like maamoul.

 Tips for making Ghraybeh:

 - Make sure that the butter for this recipe is room temperature meaning that it is soft to touch but still holds its shape well.

 - Work with Unsalted butter as opposed to salted butter for this recipe.
 Some other recipes use ghee, Crisco, or shortening for their Ghraybeh but I never tested with any of those.

 - Make sure that the dough chills for at least 1 hour in the fridge before shaping into cookies.

 - When shaping, allow the cookie to have some height so when it bakes; it doesn’t completely flatten but regardless it will taste amazing.

 If you try this recipe, let me know what you think below!
 Your feedback means a lot.
 I would love to see your remakes on my Instagram page too!